Transitioning between the Stages of Innovation

 From Proof of Concept to Implementation

-If you’ve completed validation and proof of concept successfully, congratulations—you’ve got a good idea on your hands.
+If you’ve completed the validation and proof of concept stages in innovation successfully, congratulations—you’ve got a good idea on your hands.
 Good enough, in fact, that you’re ready for the implementation stage of innovation.

 It is crucial for the same person who has the idea to be in the driver's seat.
 They are the CEO of that idea.
 Passion is a big part of innovation, and if that idea gets handed off to someone else for implementation.
 Some of that passion is lost.